 - Physical Rehabilitation (provisional)

 - Ophthalmology (provisional)

 - Surgical (provisional)

 - Diagnostic Imaging (provisional)

-Each and every academy overseen by NAVTA develops its own curriculum, skill set requirements, practicums, knowledge lists, and examinations.
-Any candidate up for a technical certification in a specialized field must complete these courses of study and pass an examination, in addition to the standard two years time invested at a community college.
-Upon successful completion of all studies and examinations, you are credentialed as a veterinary technician specialist (VTS).
+The academies overseen by NAVTA use guidance to develop their own curriculum, skill set requirements, practicums, knowledge lists, and examinations to train vet techs in each speciality.
+Any candidate up for a technical certification in a specialized field must complete these courses of study and pass an examination.
+This requirement is in addition to the standard two years it takes to complete a vet tech program at the community college level.
+Upon successful completion of all studies and examinations, a vet tech will become a VTS or VNS.